-Montana is a place of spectacular mountains, vast prairie lands, and beautiful forests.
+Montana has spectacular mountains, vast prairie lands, and beautiful forests.
 Wild rivers and streams are filled with rainbow trout and other fishes.
-An abundance of elk, antelope, and other wildlife are found in Montana.
+Elk, antelope, and other wildlife are common in Montana.

 Shortly after the famous Lewis and Clark Expedition, 1804-1806, mountain men and prospectors arrived to seek riches.
 Later, homesteaders settled the land.
-Homesteaders lived in log cabins.
-In the 1870s, large cattle ranches developed thoughout many areas in Montana Territory.
+In the 1870s, large cattle ranches developed in many areas of Montana Territory.

 Eastern Montana is an area of vast rolling plains.
 Grasslands with few trees dominate the landscape.
 Huge wheat farms and cattle ranches are common in eastern Montana.

 In central Montana, the plains are dotted with small mountain ranges.Cattle ranching is a way of life.
 Mule deer and antelope roam the prairies throughout eastern and central Montana.

 Western Montana is a region of magnificent mountains.
 Welcome to the Rocky Mountains.
 The Absaroka Range near Livingston is covered with snow much of the year and peaks reach over 11,000 feet in elevation.The wild and pristine landscape of western Montana is home to mountain lions, and grizzly bears.

 Rainfall is low in most areas of Montana, often less than 13 inches, annually.
 Temperatures in western mountain valleys are generally moderate the year-round.
 In eastern areas, on the plains, days can be very hot in the summer and very cold in the winter.

 Glacier National Park, located in northwest Montana, is a land of great beauty.
 Tourists enjoy the park’s many beautiful glacier-carved mountains.